Temasek-backed fund seeks to marry doing good with high returns

-ABC World Asia chief executive officer David Heng outlined his vision for the $405 million impact investment fund in his first interview since taking the role at its inception in 2019.
-"If I can make good returns and make good impact then hopefully this will become more and more mainstream," Mr Heng said.
+ABC World Asia chief executive David Heng outlined his vision for the $405 million impact investment fund in his first interview since taking on the role at the fund's inception in 2019.
+"If I can make good returns and make good impact, then hopefully this will become more and more mainstream," he said.

 With global assets at US$715 billion, the market for such investment has further room for growth, according to a Global Impact Investing Network survey.
 But generating decent gains is key to convincing investors, according to Mr Heng.

+ABC World Asia has a team of 15 and was set to release its first year-in-review report yesterday.

 The fund has made a cautious start.
-Despite evaluating more than 200 potential investments, it has agreed to just five deals so far, totaling $98 million and ranging from microfinance to plant-based foods.
+Despite evaluating more than 200 potential investments, it has agreed to just five deals so far, totalling $98 million and ranging from microfinance to plant-based foods.

-It's also judged on factors including how many people are affected, how important the positive outcome is to the company and how risky the investment is.
+It is also judged on factors such as how many people are affected, how important the positive outcome is to the company and how risky the investment is.
 This is then followed by extensive due diligence and third-party research to confirm the findings.
-If it meets the minimum threshold then ABC World will see if it can generate a sufficient return.
+If it meets the minimum threshold, then ABC World will see if it can generate a sufficient return.

 "We're a private equity fund and we seek to achieve a market rate of return," Mr Heng said, while declining to state the fund's overall target, saying it was too early to tell because expected profits may vary.